MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 - When branching out to another workspace, a Dataflow Gen2 refresh might fail with the message that the staging lakehouse couldn't be found.
 When this happens, create a new Dataflow Gen2 with CI/CD and Git support in the workspace to trigger the creation of the staging lakehouse.
 After this, all other dataflows in the workspace should start to function again.
 - When you create a new item in your workspace, it might show the item "Dataflow Gen2 (CI/CD, preview)".
 Ignore this one and follow instructions described in this article.
 It may take some time until your region shows the checkbox for enabling the CI/CD and Git support.
 - Fast Copy might not be enabled by default in your dataflow.
 You can enable this using the dataflow settings.
-- Connections that use a On-Premises Data Gateway are currently causing issues in the dataflow refresh.
+- Connections that use an On-Premises Data Gateway are currently causing issues in the dataflow refresh.
 We recommend using a different method for getting data from on-premises data sources into fabric.

 We are committed to continuously improving Dataflow Gen2 with CI/CD and Git support and appreciate your patience as we work on these enhancements.